RiteshKhan/ampHmat/README.md

 # Adaptive mixed precision hybrid hierarchical matrices

+Hierarchical matrices are multilevel block low-rank representations of dense matrices that arise from BEM and kernel methods.
 Hybrid hierarchical matrices are based on a *hybrid* admissibility condition: the standard admissibility condition is used at the coarser level of the hierarchy, and the weak admissibility condition is used at the finer level of the hierarchy.

 ## Please follow these simple steps to run the code.